SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/written_report.md

 ### Operational Story
 - Boa Vista is a **bottleneck**, requiring deeper investigation.
-- Delivery efficiency for low-value items should be prioritized to **protect reputation**.
+- Delivery efficiency for low-value items should be prioritised to **protect reputation**.
 - High-value items need **special handling**; customers are tolerant, but thresholds exist.

 ---